Date/TimeSun, Apr, 26th - Thu, Apr, 30th

 Day Five Thursday.
 Celtic morning gathering and a bringing together of our time together as our band of Celtic Journeyers and the inner journey that each one has been making accompanied by the soul of Celtic Ireland.
 Receive Brigid’s Sacred Flame and songs and chants to keep our connection going and nurturance for the road ahead.
 Travel onwards and homewards with some Irish songs alive and singing in your hearts….

 For those who wish to travel to Galway there is a bus that leaves at 1.36pm from across the road from Hotel Doolin.
 The bus arrives in Galway City at 3.30pm

 Registration and prices:

 Spaces limited.
-The retreat is set up for an intimate group to attend so early registration is highly recommended to reserve your spot.
+The retreat is set up for an intimate group of about 21 people to attend so early registration is highly recommended to reserve your spot.